Eugene32/Password-Generator/README.md

 The web page was intended for the sole purpose of creating a random password.

-Ask a series of question for generating a random password.
+Asks a series of question for generating a random password.
  * No. of characters in a password.
 Minimum of 8 characters and a max of 128.
  * Inclusion of CAPITAL letters?
  * Inclusion of LOWER CASE letters?